mattkieblesz/cloud-starter-kit/README.md

           rolestuff
         role10/
           rolestuff
-      js_roles/                 # All the roles that common to different roles, but to tied to project to seperate local_setup/            # Sets up local development environment rolestuff
+      support/                  # All other roles
+        local_setup/            # Sets up local development environment rolestuff
       vendor/                   # All the roles that are in git or ansible galaxy (excluded from git)